 8. Deliver what you promise, and more

-These days, if you really want to wow your customers, you’ll find a way to deliver a little extra added “something” to their experience.
+If you really want to wow your customers, find a way to deliver a little extra added “something” to their experience.

 Maybe it’s an unadvertised bonus.
 Maybe it’s an additional service.
 Maybe it’s free delivery, or a coupon off their next order.

 Whatever it is, these added touches make your customers feel like you’re looking out for them.
-And that’s a very effective way to build repeat customers for your business.
+That’s a very effective way to build repeat customers for your business.